fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 If we really wanted to compact the jagged array above, we could remove all of the non-active segments (denoted -1) and use the auxiliary array to indicate where each new row starts.
-Just like the first permutation scheme, we are derefercing two pointers for access.
+Just like the first permutation scheme, we are dereferencing two pointers for access.

 Finally, we could do all of this, still under the constraint that we have a reasonable